 - Spring Transfers: Within two weeks of date of admission letter

 - From NYUHome, go to NYUAlbert and click on “Admissions Decision” in the upper right hand corner of your “Application Status” page.
+Click on "Decision Letter" if you haven't already done so.
 Then click "Accept/Decline Decision."

 - Submit your non-refundable enrollment deposit by credit card or electronic check.